 - Definition: Legal Parking Space.
 A space large enough to fully contain a standard-size truck or passenger vehicle, with a painted line on each side, a curb, wheelstop or painted line at the front, accessed via a paved driveway or street.

-- The University partners with the Willamette Heritage Center and Bush Elementary School to prevent illegal parking on their property.
+- The University partners with the Willamette Heritage Center, the First United Methodist Church, and Bush Elementary School to prevent illegal parking on their property.

 B. Parking Permits

 Valid Willamette University permits are required year-round.

 Standard: Valid in any Standard lot.
 The purchase and proper display of a current Standard permit allows an individual to park in a Standard lot if there is a legal parking space available.
 Standard permit sales are not limited; a permit does not guarantee a space.

 Reserved: Permits are specific to an assigned Reserved lot; a space is guaranteed.
-Parking in Standard lots permitted evenings and weekends.
+Parking in Standard lots permitted only on evenings and weekends.

 Carpool: Valid in any Standard lot, or in designated spaces in the Visitor Parking lot (see Standard lot map) between 7am and 2pm Monday-Friday.
 Carpool is defined as two or more non-resident Willamette University students and/or employees.

-- To be valid, a permit must be current, hanging from the rear-view mirror and clearly visible from outside the vehicle.
+- To be valid, a permit must be current and clearly visible from outside the front window of the vehicle.

 - Permit Cost: